Time in Willow Creek: 2 weeks, 6 days

 He glared at all three of them as they passed by–especially Juliana.

-Harriett and Hillary waited for her in a small bedroom that looked like it belonged to a little boy.
-She couldn’t be sure of Juliana’s age, but she looked like she was younger than Hillary.
+Harriett couldn’t be sure of Juliana’s age, but she looked like she was younger than Hillary.
 Maybe young enough to have just graduated.
 Either way, she knew someone somewhere was probably wondering about her.
 There was no way she could facilitate communication between her and that person without proper communication with herself.
 It would be a long time before she knew the language well enough to tell her where she came from and how she ended up in such a bad way.

 “Let me show you where the bathroom is.”
-Harriett motioned for her to follow.
+Harriett motioned for her to follow again.
 They went just down the hall, and Harriett let Juliana go in and check it out.
 “Bath-room,” Harriett said slowly.
 “Can you say it?
 Bath-room.”

 “Close enough.
 Let’s get you to bed now.”